13 Sources

 Copy Link

-Elon Musk's artificial intelligence startup xAI has filed a lawsuit against rival OpenAI in California federal court, accusing the ChatGPT maker of stealing trade secrets to gain an unfair advantage in the race to develop AI technology
+Elon Musk's artificial intelligence startup xAI has filed a lawsuit against rival OpenAI in California federal court, alleging that the ChatGPT maker has engaged in a systematic campaign to steal trade secrets and gain an unfair advantage in the race to develop AI technology

 1